KevinJC23/Diabetes-PredictiveAnalytics/README.md

 ## Business Understanding
 ### Problem Statements
-- How to predict diabetes risks based on the factors which is blood pressure, body mass index (BMI), smoking habits, age and gender?
+- How to predict diabetes risks based on the factors which are blood pressure, body mass index (BMI), smoking habits, age and gender?
 - How to use Machine Learning for increasing the accuracy to detect the diabetes risks?
 - What the most effective algorithm for analyze medical data and predict the probability of people who have diabetes and how these models can improve efficiency for diagnosis process?